|

 Archer RP, Newsom CR.

-Department of Psychiatry and Behavioral Sciences,
+Department of Psychiatry and Behavioral

-Eastern Virginia Medical School, Norfolk 23507,
+Sciences, Eastern Virginia Medical School,

-USA.
+Norfolk 23507, USA.

-In 1991, Archer, Maruish, Imhof, and Piotrowski
+In 1991, Archer, Maruish, Imhof, and

-presented survey findings based on the responses
+Piotrowski presented survey findings based

-psychological assessment with adolescent clients.
+assessment with adolescent clients.
+The

-The current survey was designed to update their
+current survey was designed to update their

 results by examining the test use practices